Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: Standardized -immersions

 \subsection{Proof of Theorem \ref{T11}}

-The proof is analogous to the proof of Theorem \ref{Th2}.
-Additionally, the the fundamental class $[]N]$ belongs to the subgroup (\ref{DZlokaa}) with coeffisients modulo $2$, see Definition \ref{stand2}, because of the retraction condition.
-Integer coefficients on this step is not possible, because $k=7$ is odd and the manifold $N^{n-2k}$ is, generally speaking, non-orientable.
+Consider a standardized $\D$-framed immersion $(g,\Psi,\eta_N)$, where $g$ is closed to the composition of the structuring mapping $\eta_N: N^{n-2k} \to X_{\H_{a \times \aa}} \int_{\chi} \RP^2$ with the mapping (\ref{iJ}).
+Then a formal deformation of the immersion $g \mapsto g_0$, which is induced by the formal deformation $\bar{d} \mapsto d$ is considered.
+This formal deformation is fixed near diagonals.
+The bi-cyclic component of the iterated self-intersection is defined as the component in a neighbourhood of a regular domain of the component $\NN_{b \times \bb}$.
+By the Hirsh principle, which can be explicitly applied for formal immersions, the formal immersion $g_0$ has a component $N^{n-8k}$, which is immersed into a regular neighbourhood of $\NN_{b \times \bb}$.

-Differences with respect to Theorem \ref{Th2} are the following.
-Now, a formal deformation of a regular approximation is required, this formal deformation is induced by the formal deformation, described in Lemma \ref{l13}.
+The codimension of the mapping $\eta_N$ equals to $8$, including the extended torus $\gamma$.
+Then the codimension of the iterated self-intersection points of $g_0$ equals to $32$.
+Because the singular polyhedron of the mapping (\ref{abels2Q}) in $\NN_{b \times \bb}$ has the dimension strictly less then $32$, the induced structure on $N^{n-8k}$, described in Definition \ref{stand2}, is regular.

-Consider a standardized $\D$-framed immersion $(g,\Psi,\eta_N)$, where $g$ is closed to the composition of the structuring mapping $N \to X_{\H_{a \times \aa}} \int_{\chi} \RP^2$ with the mapping (\ref{varphiYS}) and with the embedding (\ref{iJ}).
-Then a formal deformation of the immersion $g$, which is induced by the formal deformation $\bar{d} \mapsto d$ is considered.
-The bi-cyclic component of the iterated self-intersection is defined as the component in a neighbourhood of a regular domain of the component $\N_{b \times \bb}$.
+The image of the structuring mapping on $N^{n-8k}$, restricted to the canonical covering, belongs to the subspace (\ref{KKin2}), because the defect on the iterated self-intersection is empty, see Definition \ref{stand}.

-The structured group of the characteristic mapping has the required reduction, as it is followed from Statement 2 in Definition \ref{abstru2}.
-The characteristic number in Statement 2 Definition \ref{abstru2} is restricted using the collection of characteristic number for the polyhedra $\N(t)$ (see the last part of Definition \ref{abstru2}).
+The structuring group of the characteristic mapping has the required reduction, as it is followed from Statement 2 in Definition \ref{abstru2}.
+The characteristic number in Statement 2 Definition \ref{abstru2} is restricted using the collection of characteristic number for the polyhedra $\NN(t)$ (see Lemma \ref{l24}).
+The immersion $g_0$ is pure in the sense of the Definition \ref{pure}.
+The only characteristic number in the described collection could be non-trivial.
+Theorem \ref{T11} is proved.